AdrianSavov/A-Mobile/README.md

 ## Getting started

 To use A-Mobile you may enter either as a guest, registered user or admin user:
- ### The guest user - have limited/basic access to the application.
+ ### 1. Guest user - have limited/basic access to the application.

 Non registered user basic view: